Skip to Content

 • Year-long research or process improvement project with support and trainings from the SLC VA Systems Redesign and Improvement team.

-• Presenting a Continuing Education (CE) topic accredited through Partners for Advancing Clinical Education (PACE).
+• Presenting a Continuing Education (CE) topic accredited through Partners for Advancing Clinical Education (PACE) and The Utah Society of Health-System Pharmacists (USHP).

-• Medication use evaluation (MUE), including presentation to P&T Committee.
+• Medication use evaluation (MUE) completion, including presentation to our SLC VA P&T Committee.

-• Funding for registration and travel is provided for either ASHP Midyear or the American Association of Psychiatric Pharmacists (AAPP) Annual Meeting.
-Authorized absence will be approved should the resident choose to attend both.
+• Tentative funding for registration and travel is for either ASHP Midyear or the American Association of Psychiatric Pharmacists (AAPP) Annual Meeting.
+Authorized absence will be approved should the resident choose to attend both, pending annual budgets.

 Contacts